 Apart from the federal drug laws already in place, each state has its own statutes when it comes to illegal narcotics and other controlled substances.
 Controlled substances may include prescription pills, street drugs, natural substances, chemicals, man-made products, and drugs without a prescription.
-In the state of Florida, if you are found guilty of a drug offense, the consequences can be quite severe.
+In the state of Florida, if you are found guilty of a drug offense, the consequences can be quite severe, so you should seek representation from a drug crimes attorney.
 These penalties may include prison time, fines, license revocation or suspension, and restrictions from pursuing certain kinds of professions.

 According to Chapter 893 of the Florida constitution, which is the Florida Comprehensive Drug Abuse Prevention and Control Act, it defines all the kinds of drugs that are prohibited, activities that are deemed to be unlawful, and the penalties set for convicted offenders.
 In addition, there is Chapter 775 that stipulates the minimum sentences to be handed out for each degree of a drug conviction charge.